gitkraken/gitlens-docs/gitlens/gitlens-features.md

 These integrations also support various commands to open or copy URLs for files, commits, branches, and repositories:

 - **Open File from Remote** (`gitlens.openFileFromRemote`) — Open a local file from a URL on a remote provider
+- **Open Revision from Remote** (`gitlens.openRevisionFromRemote`) — Open the specific file revision referenced by a remote URL, rather than the working copy
 - **Open File on Remote** (`gitlens.openFileOnRemote`) — Open a file or revision on the remote provider
 - **Copy Remote File URL** (`gitlens.copyRemoteFileUrlToClipboard`) — Copy the URL of a file or revision
 - **Open File on Remote From...** (`gitlens.openFileOnRemoteFrom`) — Open a file or revision from a specific branch or tag